wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 4. This month

-By selecting options 2, 3, or 4, only the spending entries that are dated within the current week, current 2 weeks, or current month will be displayed.
+By selecting options 2, 3, or 4, only the spending entries that are dated within the current week, last week and this week, or current month will be displayed.

-Hence, the implementation of listing incomes is very similar to that of listing spendings, except that users will not be given the option to list statistics if they choose to list all incomes.
+The implementation of listing incomes is very similar to that of listing spendings, except that users will not be given the option to list statistics if they choose to list all incomes.
 Hence, the sequence diagram is omitted for this command.